HectareaGalbis/omm/README.md

 }
 ```

 Note that the base class must have a virtual method.
-In fact, every class that could appear in the template (see the next section) must be polymorphic, in other words, must have at least a virtual method.
+In fact, every virtual class that could appear in the signature (see the next section) must be polymorphic, in other words, must have at least a virtual method.

 ### 1st ingredient: WithSignature
-The template is the function signature of the open multi-methods we are creating.
 In this case we want to add two matrices and return the result.
 We need to indicate this signature using 'WithSignature':

 ```C++
 using add_template = WithSignature<Matrix*(Virtual<Matrix*>,Virtual<Matrix*>)>;
 ```

-This signature is telling that the open multi-method will receive two pointers to objects of type `Matrix` or some og their daughter classes (`Diagonal`, `Orthogonal` or `Invertible`), and it will return a pointer to a `Matrix`.
+This signature is telling that the open multi-method will receive two pointers to objects of type `Matrix` or some of their daughter classes (`Diagonal`, `Orthogonal` or `Invertible`), and it will return a pointer to a `Matrix`.
 Note that we wrote `Virtual<Matrix*>` to indicate the parameters could be a derived class of `Matrix`.
 Only the parameters can be `Virtual` and these types can appear in any order.
 A more complex example could involve `Virtual` and non-`Virtual` types:

 ```C++
 using complex_template = WithSignature<int(Virtual<BaseClass*>,int,float,Virtual<BaseClass2&>,Virtual<const BaseClass1&>,char)>
 ```

-As you can see, `Virtual` types can be pointer or reference, and they can have cv-qualifiers too.
+As you can see, `Virtual` types can be a pointer or a reference, and they can have cv-qualifiers too.

 ### 2nd ingredient: WithImplementations
 Somehow, we need to tell omm where the implementations are.
 To do that, we are going to create a struct containing all the implementations and we will pass it to omm later.
 The visibility of each implementation must be public, so we use a struct instead of a class (you can create a class if you want of course).
 Also, make sure every function is `static`.
 Lastly, the name of each implementation must be `implementation`: